BlvckOgre/Crypto-Transaction-Analytics-Platform/README.md

 # Crypto Transaction Analytics Platform

-An end-to-end data engineering project built during the **Data Engineering Zoomcamp 2025 Cohort**.
+An end-to-end data engineering project.
 It ingests cryptocurrency data (market trades + blockchain transactions) into a cloud-native pipeline, transforms it, and presents it through a dashboard for insights.

 ---